ECD Meaning: 7 Things Every Parent Should Know

 Gross Motor Development: Gross motor skills refer to the ability to move large muscle groups.
 Some skills young children learn include crawling, walking, running, climbing, and more.

 Fine Motor Development: Fine motor skills involve the ability to use your hands to make small movements such as drawing.
 Children need to develop hand-eye coordination to be able to write, use scissors, or build a tower with blocks.

 During childhood in general, your child will naturally show you their interests and needs.
 By paying attention, parents can help their children explore their interests when they’re most motivated to learn.
 For example, toddlers might get into the toilet because they like playing with water.
 Or, they start climbing all over the couch and any furniture in sight.
 In these ways, they’re showing a need to play with water and climb.
 As parents, we can then provide opportunities to play in the kitchen sink or safe climbing toys.

-Parenting is hard work!
+Experts and the public alike agree that parenting is hard work.
 It can be difficult to feel like you’re doing everything right to help your child develop and reach their full potential.
 Any parent who is concerned enough about their child to read about early childhood development is a great parent.
-Remember, you know your child best which means that you are the best person to help them grow.
+As the parent, you know your child best which means that you are the best person to help them grow.